 Crete Once Again

 Then it’ll be the moment of Kalathas and Stavros.
-But it’s not only stunning beaches, our friend Chloë, from Biolea has invited us to see how they produce the best olive oil in the world, and we are extremely eager about this day trip to Kolymbari.
+But it’s not only stunning beaches, but our friend Chloë, from Biolea, has also invited us to see how they produce the best olive oil in the world, and we are extremely eager about this day trip to Kolymbari.

-Once in Rethymno, Rebecca from Crete Urban Adventures will show us one of the most amazing faces of the city, the Venetian one.
+Once in Rethymno, they will show us one of the most amazing faces of the city, the Venetian one.
 As well introduce us to some secrets about it too.
 We will then reach the mountains, take part in a bread cooking class, learn about herbs, and have fun riding a monkey in the Valley of Amari while our bread cooks.
 Rethymno has a lot of promises for us, we really can’t wait.